RJSMART-11/Group_Project_One/README.md

 - We will give him $5M liquid and $5M fixed to assets within our chosen asset classes i.e. ( 2,000,000 - Housing)(1,000,000 - S&P 500)(1,000,000 - NASDAQ 100)(500,000 - Bitcoin, 500,000 - Etherum)
 - Growth portfolio

+### Expected Result
+- See optimal investment mix and timing
+- Recommendation for the investor

 ## Scope
 - Analyze Financial Data
 - Stock Portfolios